-Lab reports must be computer generated and follow the format defined on page 10-11 of this syllabus.
+Lab reports must be computer generated and follow the format defined on page 10-12 of this syllabus.
 They are to be completed individually.
 Plagiarizing other students' reports (current or former), book or internet sources, or lab procedures will not be tolerated.
-YOU CANNOT COPY the Chem 214 lab manual text word for word; that is plagiarizing.
-Cite outside sources when applicable and ALWAYS cite the Chem 214 lab manual.
+You CANNOT copy the Chem 214 lab manual text word for word; that is plagiarizing.
+Cite outside sources when applicable; ALWAYS cite the Chem 214 lab manual.
 All experimental data and calculations must be included in the lab report.
-Graded lab reports determine 10.27 % of the overall course grade.
+Graded lab reports are 10.98 % of the overall course grade.

-An example citation (lab #1 KHP) for the Chem 214 lab manual is as follows:
+An example citation (based on lab #1 KHP) for the Chem 214 lab manual is as follows:

-Chem 214 Quantitative Analysis Laboratory Packet of Lab Experiment Procedures, Spring 2017.
+Chem 214 Quantitative Analysis Laboratory Packet of Lab Experiment Procedures, Spring 2019.
 Acid-Base Titrations: Determination of Potassium Hydrogen Phthalate; Binaku, K., Ed.; p 1-4.

 Lab report due dates are located in the laboratory schedule.
 Lab reports are not accepted via email.
-Reports must be printed and handed to the TA in lab, on the due date, within the first 15 minutes of the official lab start time (1 pm).
-After 1:15 pm, a lab report is considered a day late if it is not in the possession of the TA.
+Reports must be printed and handed to the TA in lab, on the due date, within the first 15 minutes of the official lab start time (8:20am).
+After 8:35am, a lab report is considered a day late if it is not in the possession of the TA.
 If a student is not present at the beginning of class on the date a lab report is due, but comes into FH-313 at any point after the first 15 minutes of the official lab start time, their lab report is still considered late when turned in and there are no exceptions to this statement.
 Printing issues, etc. are not an excuse, see 'blanket statement about technical difficulties.'
 If a student is present on time in lab and forgets to turn in the lab report on the due date [or claims it would not print, or asks to leave the lab to print it], it is considered a day late.
 One cannot show TA or Instructor a lab report on a laptop or other device; that does NOT count as turning in a lab report on time as it is not printed as required.
-If a student is absent on the day a lab report is due, said student must turn in the lab report on next lab period, it is considered late.
-If a student turns in the incorrect lab report i.e. a lab report that is not one of the required reports listed no credit is given so a zero (0) is recorded and the student is offered an opportunity to turn in the correct report, but it is considered late based on the late lab report policy.
+If a student is absent on the day a lab report is due, said student must turn in the lab report at the beginning of the next lab period and will not receive a late penalty.
+If said absent student forgets their lab report on next lab period, it is considered late.
+If a student turns in the incorrect lab report i.e. a lab report that is not the required report(s) listed no credit is given so a zero (0) is recorded and the student is offered an opportunity to turn in the correct report, but it is considered late based on the late lab report policy.
 Late lab reports will receive a 20% penalty deduction each business day the report is late and result in a grade of zero (0) if not received within one week of the due date.
 Business day is defined as Monday through Friday.

-To assist students in improving writing skills and address any deficiencies, the first lab report (only) Lab #1 KHP may be resubmitted (revised) after the first version has been graded to receive at most 1⁄2 the lost points back.
+To assist students in improving writing skills and address any deficiencies, the first lab report (only) Lab #2 KHP may be resubmitted (revised) after the first version has been graded to receive at most 1⁄2 the lost points back.
 Both the original graded version and revised version must be handed in or no credit is given to the revised report.
 Do discuss any questions/concerns about lab reports and revisions with the Instructor or TA.